-At some point along their journey - or perhaps at many points - each group member will have to choose between the uncertainties and vulnerabilities of living life more fully, or receding into the more familiar and deadening security of life-long habits and defenses.
+At some point along their journey - or perhaps at many points - each group participant will have to choose between the uncertainties and vulnerabilities of living life more fully, or receding into the more familiar and deadening security of life-long habits and defenses.

-The benefits and outcomes of a meaningful journey are not simply that of symptom relief, or a return to what used to be.
-It is more about a process of moving life forward, of psychic growth that allows each person to become other than what they already know themselves to be.
+Keep in mind that the benefits and outcomes of a meaningful journey are not simply that of symptom relief, or a restoration or return to what used to be.
+It is more about a process of psychic growth that allows each person to become other than what they already know themselves to be.

-The group process is all about developing the capacity to surrender into and remain engaged in the flow and feeling of becoming a 'life-force-in-motion', in the face of all of the journey's inevitable vicissitudes, wonders, uncertainties, joys, and sorrows.
+The group process is all about developing the capacity to surrender into, and remain engaged in, the flow and feeling of 'life-force-in-motion', in the face of all of the journey's inevitable vicissitudes, wonders, uncertainties, joys, and losses.